 Please note, results from a recent structural engineer inspection: the metal staircase and trail to the base of the main falls, the main falls overlook and the middle falls overlook are closed to the public for safety reasons.

 Rain storms in early July caused extensive damage to these structures.
-The metal staircase to the base of the falls and the 36 year old main falls overlook were compromised and badly damaged during the storms and have been deemed unsafe by the engineer.
+The metal staircase to the base of the falls and the 36 year old main falls overlook were compromised and badly damaged during the storms and have been deemed unsafe.
 The metal staircase sits on concrete pillars that are 90 years old and need repair.
 The middle falls overlook washed out during the storm.

 Although the middle falls overlook is destroyed, visitors can still view the cascades, upper falls and middle falls.
 However, until repairs are completed the main water fall will not be accessible to view.

 Public safety is always a concern and we appreciate your patience and understanding as we move forward to address these major safety issues.